February 2nd celebrates World Play Your Ukulele Day & Heavenly Hash Day.

 Did you know that on this day in 1852, London opened the world’s first public flushing toilets?
 The drains were connected to sewers that fed directly into the River Thames.

-Keep reading for more facts about February 2nd in history!
+Keep reading for more interesting facts about February 2nd in history!

 What Happened On February 2 In History?